-The Department of Public Safety operates a safety escort service 24 hours a day, 365 days a year.
-If A college affiliate can request an escort by dialing extensions 5390 or 5311 from any on campus phone or at 718-289-5390 / 5311 a cell phone.
-Escorts are provided only within and between Bronx Community College-owned properties.
+The Department of Public Safety operates a safety escort service during the college open hours a day.
+A college affiliate can request an escort by dialing extension 5390 from any on campus phone or at 718-289-5390 a cell phone.
+Escorts are provided only within and between Bronx Community Collegeowned properties.